Melting Chocolate

 Conflict

-A location clause in the 1899 purchase contract is not mentioned in the book.
-Following the merger, the autonomous operations at the Zurich and Bern locations should have been regulated.
-However, this contractual clause was never implemented.
-Furthermore, in 1905, the board of directors decided that the German market would no longer be supplied from Bern, but only from Zurich.
-As a result, the Bernes site would have lost much of its significance within the merged company.
-This drastic decision is also not mentioned in the book.
-This information comes from the court ruling against my brother.
-He and my cousin had already been working for me before the merger.
-They left the merged company at the same time as I did.
+I would like to respond to these allegations as follows: For example, the book makes no mention of the location clause in the 1899 purchase contract.
+Following the merger, the arrangement for autonomous operations at the Zurich and Bern locations should have been implemented.
+However, this contractual clause was never put into action.
+Furthermore, in 1905, the Board of Directors decided to supply the German market exclusively from Zurich.
+As a result of this new sales strategy, the Bernese site would have lost much of its significance within the merged company.
+This decision is also not mentioned in the book, even though it would have had drastic consequences for workplaces in Bern.
+This additional information comes from the 1909 court ruling against my brother.
+He and my cousin had already been working for me prior to the merger.
+In fact, I announced my resignation just after this Board of Directors’ decision.

 Following my death, another civil lawsuit was filed against A & W Lindt.
 In 1927, my brother and my cousin were ordered to pay damages of 800,000 Swiss francs for unfair competition.
 As general partners, they were liable in solidarity with their private assets.
 The plaintiff, however, had sought damages in the amount of 4 million Swiss francs.
 To that end, they tried to claim additional damages, which they alleged I had caused during my active career.
 After my death, the liability for damages was said to have passed to my brother as my sole heir.
 In the judgment, however, the court concluded that no culpable misconduct on my part had been proven.
 Thus, the judge effectively granted me a posthumous exoneration.